vinayak533/ollama-chatbot/README.md

-# ollama-chatbot
+# 🦙 Ollama Chatbot

-A real-time AI chatbot using Ollama LLM with a clean Streamlit interface.
-Supports streaming responses and works on web and mobile devices.
+A real-time AI chatbot powered by **Ollama LLM** and built with **Streamlit**.
+Supports streaming responses and offers a clean, professional interface.

+---

+## Features

+- ✅ Uses **Gemma2:2b** model from Ollama
+- ✅ Streamed responses for real-time chat
+- ✅ Simple, professional **Streamlit** UI
+- ✅ Mobile and web compatible
+- ✅ Easy setup and usage

+---